What is Working Capital – Definition & Meaning

 - Seasonal Variable Working Capital:

 Generally, any business requires working capital for meeting the demands of some customers in the peak seasons.
 The business owners do need to opt for some additional assistance.
-This working capital, which is generated in a small time frame, is considered as working capital or seasonal nature.
+This working capital, which is generated in a small time frame, is considered a working capital of seasonal nature.

 - Regular Working Capital: